softwareguru/ccoss-website/content/speakers/neil-mcgovern.md

 featured: true
 ---

-Neil McGovern is the Executive Director of the GNOME Foundation, responsible for the day to day running of the organization.
-Neil was the Debian Project Leader from 2014-15.
-He has been on the Boards of numerous organizations, including Software in the Public Interest, Inc., and the Open Rights Group.
+A long-term contributor to free software, Neil McGovern has held posts on the boards of Software in the Public Interest, Open Rights Group and served a term as the Debian Project Leader.
+Neil currently works as the Executive Director of the GNOME Foundation.